maurana/begajulan/README.md

 ## Begajulan

-Begajulan is a library data management using GraphQL
+Begajulan is a library data management using GraphQL running on Express Js